blackberry/WebWorks-Community-APIs/Tablet/TEMPLATE/README.md

 use Web Inspector to debug into the AIR layer (from JavaScript).

 ## TODO
-1. Show to support callbacks to JavaScript [example](http://supportforums.blackberry.com/t5/Web-and-WebWorks-Development/Callback-Extension-Object/m-p/1215117#M15050).
-2. Refactor this sample.
+1. Refactor this sample.
 Is there any way to make it easier to understand by simplifying the code?

 ## Required Feature ID
 Whenever you use the below feature id in any of your WebWorks applications this extension will be loaded for use.